 Why it's a great idea:

-It’s a great idea because it offers a holistic service to young people, helping them with the crucial areas in life that are not taught in school or often at home.
+It offers a holistic service to young people, helping them with the crucial areas in life that are not taught in school or often at home.
 It also offers them a haven to channel themselves into more positive aspects allowing them to be free and talk openly about themselves.
-After extensive research with our young people more often than not they feel as if they have no options and definitely don’t have a voice.
-This is what this organisation is being designed to create CHANGE Our long term goal is to also provide employment and or source employment for our young people.
+Research shows our young people more often than not they feel as if they have no options and definitely don’t have a voice.
+This is what our organisation is being designed to create positive change Our long term goals are to provide and source employment for our young people and also equip them with skills to live independently .
 There is no other service that we have come across that offers a 360 wraparound service to young people with a variety of options all under one roof.
 This could be life changing for a lot of our young people.
 Having access to advising and workshops on a consistent basis will enable them to better themselves in life.
 The main objective is to provide young people with the skills they need.

 Steps to get it done: